University Housing Requirement Exemption Request

-- Student has completed two (2) years of previous, full-time college enrollment at an accredited institution of higher education; OR student has attained Junior status (56 earned credit-hours) at Loyola University New Orleans.
+- Student has completed three (3) years of previous, full-time college enrollment at an accredited institution of higher education; OR student has attained Senior status (90earned credit-hours) at Loyola University New Orleans.
 DOCUMENTATION REQUIRED: Copy of transcript(s) (unofficial transcripts accepted).

 - Student is an honorably discharged veteran.
 DOCUMENTATION REQUIRED: Proof of discharge status.

 - Student is or becomes legally married, or student is or becomes biological parent or legal guardian of a dependent child.
 DOCUMENTATION REQUIRED: Marriage certificate or proof of parental guardianship.

 - Student participates in student teaching, academic internship, or a special University program that requires the student to be away from the New Orleans metropolitan area for the semester or major portion thereof.
 DOCUMENTATION REQUIRED: Proof of acceptance to program or statement from sponsoring faculty/Registrar confirming participation in program.

 - Student graduates or withdraws from the University.
 DOCUMENTATION REQUIRED: Student must file for graduation and have established a commencement term, or complete an official withdrawal form, which required the signature of the Director of Residential Life.